decision-press/bootstrapping-ai/README.md

 - **Oi** (Organic intelligence): what humans actually say
 - **Si** (Synthetic intelligence): how the system reconstructs intent

-### User Pillars: Pillars 100 +
+### User Pillars: Pillars 100+

 The system is designed to be extended.
 You can create domain-specific pillars for:
-- Business structures
+- Business operations and workflows
-- Classroom structures
+- Classroom management and pedagogy
-- Community structures
+- Community organization and coordination
-- Game sructures
+- Game worlds and interactive narratives
-- Personal structures
+- Personal documentation and knowledge management
 - Whatever your use case requires

 Each pillar has: